 Reordered Democratic field to test Sanders in California

-LOS ANGELES (AP) — Four years after a bitter loss in California’s presidential primary, Bernie Sanders appears on track for an impressive showing in Tuesday’s election —in what could be a capstone moment for the state’s progressive wing.
+LOS ANGELES (AP) — Four years after a bitter loss in California’s presidential primary, Bernie Sanders is banking on a comeback that could be a capstone moment for the state’s progressive wing.

 Sanders declared that “the struggle continues” on the night of his 2016 loss in California to eventual nominee Hillary Clinton.
-He returns in 2020 as the leading Democratic candidate, with polls showing him having a wide advantage over rivals in the state that delivers the primary season’s biggest payload of delegates.
+He returns in 2020 as the leading Democratic candidate, with a string of recent polls showing him having a wide advantage over rivals in the state that delivers the primary season’s biggest payload of delegates.

-But whether Sanders delivers a strong showing — or a dominant one — depends on unpredictable factors, not least of which is who actually votes.
+His volunteer army is unmatched in the state, and he tallied 46 percent of the vote here in his losing 2016 run.
+But Sanders' is also facing unpredictable factors, not least of which is who actually votes.
 Some of Sanders' strongest supporters, including young people and Hispanics, tend to be among the least reliable voters and they are trailing other groups in mail-in ballots returned so far.

 At the same time, moderate Democrats are clearing the field for South Carolina primary winner Joe Biden in an urgent attempt to stop the ascent of Sanders, a self-described democratic socialist who centrists fear could doom the party in November.